Clicky

 College Cliffs is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

-Pets make great life companions and stress relievers, which is something many college students largely benefit from.
+Pets make great life companions and stress relievers, which is something many college students primarily benefit from.
 A study conducted by researchers from Washington State University has shown that students are relieved of feelings of stress and pressure by simply petting dogs and cats.
 Numerous studies also prove how beneficial pets can be for our overall health.

 You may be one of the many college students who want to have their pets beside them as they earn their degrees.
 But with animal restrictions in a lot of establishments, particularly in colleges and in housing, it can be quite a challenge to squeeze your furry friends into your college life.